-Dr. Lawhead serves as the Dean of Students.
+Dr. Lawhead serves as the Dean of Students/Vice Provost for Student Development and Wellness.
 In this role, he conducts administrative and programmatic oversight and coordination for the following departments: Student Accountability, Student Leadership and Involvement, Career Services, Student Outreach and Support, and Multicultural Affairs.
 He Implements overall vision, direction, leadership, and the continued development of a student-centered team and programs focusing on student success.
 He is also the University’s Chief Health & Safety Officer, a role in which he oversees the Student Health Center, the Counseling Center, all COVID-19 minimization efforts and University Police Services.

 Ms. Murry is responsible for the legal work of the University, which includes a broad array of issues from contracts to employment matters to intellectual property.
 She is assisted by the employees of the Office of Legal Counsel, which she manages.
 The mission of the office is to provide timely and competent legal assistance to all areas of the University and to assist the University in accomplishing its mission.